cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_3.rst

     This process of serializing an object is also called *marshalling* an object.
 The opposite operation, extracting a data structure from a series of bytes, is *deserialization* (also called *unmarshalling*).

+#.
+Palindrome

+    A palindrome [回文] is a word, phrase, number, or other sequence of characters which reads the same backward or forward.
+    Allowances may be made for adjustments to capital letters, punctuation, and word dividers.